Sabareh/Stock_Price_Data_Analysis/README.md

 - Python 3.x
 - Jupyter Notebook
-- Required Python libraries (pandas, numpy, matplotlib, seaborn, scikit-learn, etc.)
+- Required Python libraries (pandas, numpy, matplotlib, seaborn, glob, etc.)

 You can install the required libraries using the following command: